pennhanlee/tp/docs/UserGuide.md

 `add n/My First Book g/Non-Fiction t/Yay tp/1000`

 1. You should see that My First Book will be added into the list of books you see!

+#### MacOS Users

+##### Preferred Method

+1. Right-click the `bookmark.jar` file and navigate to `Open With` and click `Jar Launcher`.

+1. Allow _bookmark_ to run by clicking `Open`.<br>
+*If you're starting _bookmark_ for the first time, you will see some sample books!
+Simply delete them with our delete command if you want a fresh start!*

+1. Add your first book! <br> Invoke your first command by typing this in the input box located at the bottom of the application. <br>
+`add n/My First Book g/Non-Fiction t/Yay tp/1000`

+1. You should see that My First Book will be added into the list of books you see!

+##### Alternative Method

+1. Open the terminal application.
+(You can search in spotlight `terminal`).

+1. Type in `cd` (Please include a space after `cd`) in the terminal.

+1. Find the folder containing bookmark and drag it into the terminal and hit enter.

+1. Run this command to start the application. `java -jar bookmark.jar`. <br>
+*If you're starting _bookmark_ for the first time, you will see some sample books!
+Simply delete them with our delete command if you want a fresh start!*

+1. Add your first book! <br> Invoke your first command by typing this in the input box located at the bottom of the application. <br>
+`add n/My First Book g/Non-Fiction t/Yay tp/1000`

+1. You should see that My First Book will be added into the list of books you see!

 ### The _bookmark_ Tour